anuj8052/RAG_Chatbot_for_pet_Disease/README.md

-# RAG_Chatbot_for_pet_deceased
+# RAG_Chatbot_for_pet_Disease
-This is a chatbot help to assist pet owners to query about their pet  deceases and recommend the solution while understating the in-depth knowledge about the particular decease.
+This is a chatbot help to assist pet owners to query about their pet Diseases and recommend the solution while understating the in-depth knowledge about the particular Disease.